yash6843/Vault/README.md

 - View a list of all saved entries
 - Generate random passwords of a desired length
 - Password encryption
+- Transcript/Make encrypted file with all entries , encryption password can be given by user

 ## Getting Started